Contrastive Attraction and Contrastive Repulsion for Representation Learning: Experiments and empirical analysis

-\textbf{Few-shot image classification:} To measure the efficiency in adapting the pre-trained model to a wide range of downstream data-sets~\citep{NEURIPS2021_f0bf4a2d}, we employ the recently developed ELEVATER benchmark~\citep{li2022elevater} to consider a 5-shot transfer learning setting: the pre-trained ViT-B/16 is evaluated with fine-tuning and linear probing on 20 public image classification data sets, where for each data set 5 training samples are randomly selected to train the model for 50 epochs before the test score is reported, and 3 random seeds are considered for each data set.
-We deploy the automatic hyper-parameter tuning pipeline implemented in ELEVATER to make a fair fine-tuning and linear probing comparison of pre-trained models.
+\textbf{Downstream image classification:} To measure the efficiency in adapting the pre-trained model to a wide range of downstream data-sets~\citep{NEURIPS2021_f0bf4a2d}, we employ the recently developed ELEVATER benchmark~\citep{li2022elevater} to consider both 5-shot and full-shot transfer learning setting: the pre-trained ViT-B/16 is evaluated with fine-tuning and linear probing on 20 public image classification data sets, where for each data set 5 training samples are randomly selected in 5-shot setting, otherwise all data are used to train the model for 50 epochs before the test score is reported, and 3 random seeds are considered for each data set.
+We deploy the automatic hyper-parameter tuning pipeline implemented in ELEVATER that searches for the best parameter for each model to make a fair fine-tuning and linear probing comparison of pre-trained models.
 The original metrics of each dataset are used with more details provided in \citet{li2022elevater} and Appendix~\ref{appendix:experiment_details}.
 To measure the overall performance, we consider the average scores over 20 datasets, and ``\# Wins" indicates the number of data sets on which the current model outperforms its counterpart.
-As shown in Table~\ref{tab:elevater}, we observe our CACR outperforms MoCov3 in 75\% of the downstream datasets, indicating the representation efficiency of transferring in downstream applications.
+As shown in Table~\ref{tab:elevater}, we observe in 5-shot scenarios linear probing tends to outperform fine-tuning, likely due to the model being heavily adapted to the pre-training data, thus making it less flexible for new tasks.
+Despite such as challenge, we can still observe CACR preserves a better transferability with a significant gain.
+As the amount of task-specific data increases, we observe that fine-tuning starts to outperform linear probing, and CACR still outperforms MoCov3, even though the gap between these two methods become smaller.
+Overall, in both settings, CACR outperforms MoCov3 in 75\% of the downstream datasets, indicating the representation efficiency of transferring in downstream applications.